Detail Itinerary

 DAY 7: TREK from Jangothang to Lingshi

 The trail climbs gradually and then more steeply to Nyeli La (4850 m).
-On the way you will be rewarded when you stop for breath with tremendous views toward Jomolhari and Jitchu Drake.
-If the weather is clear, Lingshi Dzong can be clearly seen as we descend into the Lingshi basin, and Tserim Kang with its glaciers can be seen to the north.
+On the way, you will be rewarded when you stop for breath with tremendous views toward Jomolhari and Jitchu Drake.
+If the weather is clear, Lingshi Dzong can be seen as we descend into the Lingshi basin, and Tserim Kang with its glaciers can be seen to the north.
 Follow the ridge for a long way until you drop through the forests to our camp just outside Lingshi village beside a stone shelter at 3915 metres.
 (19 km, 7 to 8 hours)

 Overnight in camp.